PixelStereo/ola-pyqt-gui/README.md

 ##Roadmap
 * ~~Display DMX values~~
 * ~~Select a uiverse to display~~
+* Display Name and Merge Mode
-* Create and patch universes
+* Create and patch universes/devices
+* Send values to Universe if no input device
+* Create an editor for ola_trigger
+* Embed conf files
-* embed OLA
+* Embed OLA
+* Implement RDM

 ##Credits
 © Pixel Stereo